Gingerbread Kipferl

 Instagram: use #sweetandspicyde or @sweetandspicy.de, so I can see your creations.

-We have this biscuits since years for Christmas time.
+We have this Cat Tongue Biscuits since years for Christmas time.
 Delicious and easy to make.

 Whisk butter, icing sugar and vanilla.